skade/rfcs/text/0000-rust-project-conferences.md

 Project partnerships should be renewed every year.
 In the interest of a growing community, this should be the moment to seek ways of improving over the last edition.
 The renewal should happen before the planning for a new event starts.

-For events that happen more frequently then yearly, a different mode can be discussed.
+For events that happen more frequently then yearly, a different renewal cycle can be discussed.

 ## Benefits for events